 Q: Is the Woodland Park Farmers Market Pet Friendly?

 A: Yes!
 We love friendly and sociable pets.
-However, they are only allowed at the Outdoor Summer Market.
-(Pets are not allowed inside the building at the Indoor Winter Market.)
+However, they are only allowed at the outdoor Summer Market.
 Please make sure your pet is on a SHORT leash & doesn’t disturb other shoppers.
-WPFM is a NO PEE ZONE.
+WPFM is a NO-PEE ZONE.
 You are expected to clean up after your pet should any unfortunate accidents occur.
 The Market is not a place to bring pets that exhibit signs of fear, aggression or over-excited behavior.
 Please make sure everyone remains safe at our market by following these rules.

 Q: Why is the summer Woodland Park Farmers Market open on Fridays instead of the weekend?